nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221006073459/README.md

 # assorted notes from videos rwxrob notes `Tue Oct 4`

+this stuff is from before adding zkilstak zettel.

 - OSEE exam - experience with VMs required
 - reference to twitch streamer "gamozo"?
   - virtual machines